fairscape/fairscape.github.io/docs/getting-started/getting-started.md

 This guide will walk you through setting up a local FAIRSCAPE environment and creating your first Research Object Crate (RO-Crate).
 By the end, you'll have:

 - A running local FAIRSCAPE instance
-- Created and validated an RO-Crate with a dataset
+- Created and validated an RO-Crate with connected datasets and software
 - Uploaded and viewed your RO-Crate through the web interface

 ## 1. Setting Up Your Local FAIRSCAPE Environment